icewolfz/jiMUD/docs/codeeditor.designer.md

   - `Max amount` the maximum amount to add
   - `Random` the random chance the object will be added, 0 to 100, 0/100 always
   - `Unique` Only one should ever exist
+- `Forage objects` objects to return when a player forages for food
+  - `Name` the object to return
+  - `Random` the chance it is this object
 - `...` open room editor to allow more fine control of different room properties
   - see [Room wizard](codeeditor.md#newroom) for details